 - Struggling with training for a race.

-Galloway has done extensive research on this method over the years and has concluded most runners do not need more than a 30-second walking break no matter how long the running segment is.
+Galloway has done extensive research on this method over the years and has concluded most runners do not need more than a 30-second walking break, no matter how long the running segment is.

-His website even offers a calculator to help runners determine an appropriate run/walk ratio, with the recommended running segments ranging from 6 minutes for a runner covering miles at 7:00 per mile to 5 seconds of running for those with a pace of 18:30 per mile or slower.
+His website1Jeff Galloway | The official site of Run-Walk-Run. (n.d.). https://www.jeffgalloway.com/ even offers a calculator to help runners determine an appropriate run/walk ratio, with the recommended running segments ranging from 6 minutes for a runner covering miles at 7:00 per mile to 5 seconds of running for those with a pace of 18:30 per mile or slower.

-Although the intervals can be based on time or distance (or even heart rate), newer runners may find time the best gauge initially to avoid worrying about covering a specific number of miles.
+Although the intervals can be based on periods of time or distance (or even heart rate), newer runners may find time the best gauge initially to avoid worrying about covering a specific number of miles.

 A good option to start would be to alternate 30 seconds of running with two minutes of walking, repeated eight times, with five minutes of walking for a warm-up and cool-down at either end, for a total of 30 minutes of exercise.